XRPLF/XRPL-Standards/XLS-0056d-batch/README.md

 * **Must not** have a sequence number.
 It must use a sequence number value of `0`.
 * **Must not** have a fee.
 It must use a fee value of `"0"`.
 * **Must not** be signed (the global transaction is already signed by all relevant parties).
 They must instead have an empty string (`""`) in the `SigningPubKey` and `TxnSignature` fields.

-A transaction will be considered a failure if it receives any result that is not `tesSUCCESS`.

 **This field is not included in the validated transaction, nor is it used to compute the outer transaction signature(s)**, since all transactions are included separately as a part of the ledger.